To rank higher on Google (and other search engines), a website owner must be committed – organic optimisation (SEO and AEO) is a long game.

 For example, a keyword like ‘walks’ would be difficult to rank for with such high competition.

-However “one hour walks in the lake district” is more specific and has a lower difficulty score when it comes to being able to rank for it.
+However, “one hour walks in the Lake District” is more specific and has a lower difficulty score when ranking.

-Low competition phrases usually have fewer people searching for them but that really is fine!
+Low-competition phrases usually have fewer people searching for them, but that’s fine!
 Your business probably couldn’t handle 3000 enquiries per month.

-The narrower the competition, the more likely a site is to rank and receive the click, which can turn into a sale.
+The narrower the competition, the more likely a site is to rank and receive a click, which can lead to a sale.

-Articles known as evergreen are useful for the visitor over an extended period of time.
+Articles known as evergreen are useful to visitors over an extended period.

 This is the very opposite of news articles or trending topics that are highly searched for over a short period.